TrueNASTrueNAS Nightly Development Documentation

 Replication Widget

-The Replication widget displays the number of replication tasks that can execute simultaneously configured on the system.
+The Replication widget displays the number of replication tasks that can execute simultaneously on the system.
 It allows users to adjust the maximum number of replication tasks the system can perform simultaneously.

 Replication Widget